 According to the Washington Post, Dingle, Hudlin and Cowyn have brought back Milestone Media as a way to honor McDuffie, as well as continue his work.
 But they want to do far more than just trot out the publisher's classic characters.

-"There are all kinds of challenges that are facing people of color — that part hasn't changed," Cowan tells The Post's Comic Riffs.
+Yet Cowan says that putting a character of color in a well-known, previously white mantle doesn't hold the same impact as creating a new wave of heroes for an ever-diverse readership and new generations of fans."There are all kinds of challenges that are facing people of color — that part hasn't changed," Cowan tells The Post's Comic Riffs.
 "What has changed is, there are a lot more characters of color in comics.
 What we feel is now, Milestone is necessary because of the types of characters that we do, and the viewpoint that we come from."

 There's no set date for Milestone's officially return to comic stores, but Dingle and the others hope to have some news for this year's Comic-Con.
 If you have the time, I highly recommend you read the Post article about the new Milestone and Dwayne McDuffie's legacy — and why the publisher's return is such good news indeed.